yesii22/number-guessing-game/README.md

-# number-guessing-game
-Instructions:
- Write an application that plays “guess the number” as follows: Your program chooses the number to be by selecting a random number in the range 1 to 1000.
-The application then displays a prompt: Guess a number between 1 and 1000.
-The player inputs a first guess.
-If the guess is wrong the program your program should display Too Low.
-Try again: or
-Too High.
-Try again
-Then prompt the user for the next guess.
-When the user enters the correct answer display:
-Congratulations you are correct.
-Enter true to play again, false to terminate the game:
-This program must use a method checkNumber that return 0 if the number is correct, 1 if it is too low, and 2 if it is too high.
-The header for this method would be: public static int checkNumber(int correctNum, int guess)
+Number Guessing Game
+Description:
+The program randomly selects a number between 1 and 1000.
+The user enters their first guess, and if the guess is incorrect the program states whether the number entered is too high or too low.
+After every guess the new range is displayed, allowing for a better chance of arriving at the correct answer.
+If the user wants to keep playing, they can enter true/false at the last prompt.
+Every time the user guesses the right answer, the number of total attempts gets displayed.

+Here is a sample run:
 ![Sample Run](Sample_Run.PNG)